ggreer/geoff.greer.fm/_posts/2016-02-10-on-learning-c-part-4-so-what-should-i-read.md

 ## Why should I believe you?

 I really did learn C the hard way.
-I was twelve years old, and it was my first real programming language.<sup>[\[1\]](#ref_1)</sup> Thanks to some luck and an advanced placement test, I'd gotten into CS121 at [Gonzaga University](https://en.wikipedia.org/wiki/Gonzaga_University).
+C was my first real programming language.<sup>[\[1\]](#ref_1)</sup> Thanks to some luck and an advanced placement test, I'd gotten into CS121 at [Gonzaga University](https://en.wikipedia.org/wiki/Gonzaga_University).
+I was twelve years old.

-I distinctly remember being stumped by a bug in an early programming assignment.
-I'd almost finished it, but there was one issue that I couldn't fix.
-A condition in an `if` statement was always evaluating to true, even when it shouldn't.
+I distinctly remember an early programming assignment where I was completelystumped by a bug.
+I'd almost finished the program, but there was one issue that I couldn't fix.
+An `if` statement was always evaluating to true, even when it shouldn't.
 The `else` was never taken.
 The program compiled without warnings.
+It was incredibly frustrating.

-I spent two days staring at that code.
-I didn't know about debuggers, so I added `printf()`s.
-I commented and uncommented chunks of code.
-No effect.
+I spent *two days* staring at that code.
+I didn't know about debuggers, so I peppered my code with `printf()`s.
+I commented and uncommented blocks.
 No matter what I tried, I simply couldn't understand why the program was misbehaving.

-I was practically in tears when I asked my dad for help.
+I was almost in tears when I asked my dad for help.
 He saw the problem in seconds:

 {% highlight c %}
 if (a = b) {